aws-aemilia/CanaryTestOnly-DoNotTouch-preprod-ap-northeast-2/server/README.md

 This package is deployed to 718161700038 using claudia

+Production stack is updated automatically when a change is pushed.

 ## To stand up local stack ##

 1. Get the creds using Isengard